8 best e-commerce website builders in 2025

 There are three plans available on Sellfy.
 These are their monthly costs (correct at the time of writing):

-There are discounts available for paying yearly and two-yearly.
+There are discounts available for paying yearly.
 Head to their website for more info, including the full details about each plan.

 BigCommerce's services are split into two key categories: Essentials and Enterprise.

-The Essentials side of the platform is aimed at small businesses, and it includes three different plans:
+The Essentials side of the platform is aimed at small businesses, and it includes three different plans.
+You can try it for free for 15 days then choose one of the following:

 The Enterprise plan, however, has custom pricing depending on the size of your business.
 It's best suited to large-scale and growth-focused e-commerce websites.
 Head to BigCommerce's website to find out more and get a quote.